 There's a wide range of tools to help with pruning tasks.
 If you have trees and shrubs on your property, loppers and pruning saws will help with maintenance.

 A comfortable pair of sharp hand pruners makes quick work of everyday gardening tasks like trimming back annuals and perennials.
 Additionally, a sharp pair of floral scissors or snips is the tool you need when you cut flowers and harvest vegetables from your garden.

 Pruning can be delicate work, requiring tools that are sharp and accurate.
 Pruning can also be heavy work involving repetitive motions that require a lot of strength.
 Learn to select the best pruning tool for the job at hand.

-There are three basic pruners:
+There are three basic styles of all-purpose pruners:

 - Bypass Pruners.
 Acts like scissors with two curved blades that make a nice, clean cut.
 Works well on green and growing stems.

 A case can be made for any of these types of pruners, but if you’re looking for a first pruner, start with a pair of bypass pruners.
 They’re easy to use and they make clean cuts that help keep plants healthy.